Keyboard shortcuts

 • Session: per mode persistence, restore tool state, per output, storage mode, size limits, compression, backups

-• Keybindings: edit all shortcuts in one place
+• Keybindings: edit all shortcuts by category

 Workflow